< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 [2.4] FOOTNOTE: EXPONENTIAL NOTATION & METRIC PREFIXES

 * The French revolutionary government formally established the metric system in 1799; it was another break with the past, and its (gradual) adoption by chemists would rationalize chemical calculations.
-Basic metric units were introduced in the previous chapter along with fundamental concepts of physics; it is useful to complete the discussion of metric by introducing the concepts of "exponential notation" and "metric prefixes".
+Basic metric units were introduced earlier, along with fundamental concepts of physics; it is useful to complete the discussion of metric by introducing the concepts of "exponential notation" and "metric prefixes".

 Science generally deals with quantities that may vary over a wide range, leading to very large or very small values, for example: